 Currently there are no statutory provisions restricting access to these procedures for children and young people.
 A 2017 report by the Nuffield Council on Bioethics on Cosmetic Procedures and Ethical Issues noted that there are statutory minimum age limits of 18 for other appearance-related procedures such as tattoos and sunbed use.

 The 2013 Keogh Review of the Regulation of Cosmetic Interventions called for “greater protection for vulnerable people”, noting that young people and girls in particular, were becoming more concerned with their appearance.

 The Bill, a Private Members’ Bill, is sponsored by Laura Trott MP.
 It was selected through the ballot procedure where Laura Trott came fourth.
 The Explanatory Notes state that this is a ‘handout Bill’ from the Department for Health and Social Care (DHSC).

-The Bill was introduced into the House of Commons on 5 February 2020.
-The Second Reading is scheduled to take place on 16 October 2020.
+The Bill was introduced into the House of Commons on 5 February 2020 and its Second Reading took place on 16 October 2020.
+On 25 November 2020, the Bill passed Committee Stage unamended.
+Report stage is due to take place on 12 March 2021.

 Review of the Regulation of Cosmetic Interventions, Department of Health, April 2013, pg.11

 There will be a general debate on the Misuse of Drugs Act 1971 in the Commons Chamber on Thursday 17 June 2021.
 The subject for the debate has been nominated by the Backbench Business Committee.
 The Members initiating the debate are Jeff Smith MP and Crispin Blunt MP.

 A Westminster Hall debate on the value of Vitamin D as a defence against Covid-19 infection has been scheduled for Thursday 17 June 2021.
 The debate has been initiated by Jim Shannon MP.